 Moving Across State Lines?
 Here’s What You Need to Know

-Moving is stressful enough, but when you throw an entirely new state into the equation, the process gets exponentially more challenging.
-However, whether it be for work, family, or medical reasons, there are times when the decision to move out of state is less of a choice and more of a mandatory requirement.
-Donโ€™t worry, though, your move doesnโ€™t have to be as stressful as you may think.
+Moving is stressful enough, but when you cross state lines, the process gets exponentially more challenging.
+Whether it be for work, family, or medical reasons, there are times when it’s necessary to move to a new state.
+Donโ€™t worry, though; your move doesnโ€™t have to be as stressful as you may think.
 In this guide, weโ€™ll walk you through some of the things you need to do to make your life a little easier.

 Renting an Apartment Without Ever Seeing it State1

 The key to the entire process is research.
-Absolutely everything needs to be researched and verified.
-Think of it like online dating.
-While a person may have a profile picture fit for a super model, what are the chances that person is actually online and ready to mingle?
+Think of it like online dating, you’ll want to verify the legitimacy of the ad, and ensure the photos match the actual unit.
 If you see an apartment with incredible pictures, but the price is far below market value, you have reason to be suspicious.
 Anyone can upload pictures, and the last thing you want to do is show up and realize you were duped.

 Finally, you should try to get some local opinion.
 Do you know someone who lives in the city youโ€™re moving to?
 If youโ€™re moving for work, does your company have a physical office nearby with someone who would be willing to check out the property for you?
+Are you moving to a popular place like New York City that has online housing groups to join?
 Having a local opinion can go a long way in letting you know if everything is as good or bad as it appears online.

 Document Your Move-In State2